Bitskwela/bitdev-dml-exercises/contracts/ch_08_cpp/le_01_the_language_of_machines/mat.md

-# Lesson 1: The Language of Machines - Introduction to C++

 ## Background Story

-Tian, a Grade 10 student from Batangas, just finished learning about web development and was amazed by how browsers and servers work together.
-One day, while browsing YouTube, Tian stumbled upon a video about game development and discovered that many popular games like Counter-Strike, League of Legends, and even parts of Facebook are built using C++.

-Curious and excited, Tian called Kuya Miguel again.
-"Kuya, I learned about JavaScript and websites, but I heard C++ is different and more powerful.
-Can you teach me?"

-Kuya Miguel smiled.
-"Great timing!
-C++ is indeed more powerful and runs closer to the hardware.
-It's faster than JavaScript and used in game engines, operating systems, and high-performance applications.
-Let me introduce you to the language of machines!"
+Tian's JavaScript calculator worked, but it felt sluggish.
+One day, while watching a Dota 2 tournament stream, the commentator mentioned: "This game processes millions of calculations per second thanks to C++."

+Intrigued, Tian researched more and discovered that when JavaScript took 10 seconds to process complex data, C++ did it in milliseconds.
+The games Tian loved, the operating system running on the computer, even the engine behind YouTube's video processing—all powered by C++.

+Tian called Kuya Miguel, eyes bright with excitement.
+"Kuya, I want to learn the language that makes games run at 60 FPS and handles billions of transactions.
+I want to learn C++!"

+Kuya Miguel grinned.
+"Ready to talk directly to the machine?
+C++ gives you power and speed, but demands precision.
+It's the difference between asking someone to do something and doing it yourself with your own hands.
+Let's start your journey into the language of machines!"

+---

+## Theory & Lecture Content

 ## What is C++?